Idaho Gov. Little defeats Trump-backed foe - NewsBreak

 The 68-year-old Little also highlighted his “Leading Idaho” plan that includes a record $300 million education spending increase, plus spending $200 million ongoing for roads and bridges, the largest ever increase for transportation.

-The 59-year-old McGeachin had, and frequently touted, an endorsement by Trump, who won Idaho with 64% of the vote in the last general election.
+The 59-year-old McGeachin had, and frequently touted, an endorsement by Trump, who won Idaho with 64 percebt of the vote in the last general election.
 McGeachin has also promoted Trump’s lies that the 2020 election was stolen from him through mass voter fraud.

+Additionally, Republican incumbent Mike Crapo has won the GOP primary for U.S. Senate in Idaho.

+Crapo is seeking a fifth term and will be heavily favored in November in the conservative state.